Vince4513/OOP/README.md

 # OOP
-Creation of a station in Java
+Creation of a sky station in Java

 ## First step
 Create the core of the project (package solveur)